jwnpoh/go-home-early/README.md

-*Go Home Early is currently in a hacky-anything-that-works status.
-The app only kinda works and is likely to be buggy.*
+*Go Home Early is currently in a hacky/as long as it works status.
+The app kinda works but is not guaranteed to work bug-free.*

 # What
 Go Home Early is a utility to help subject coordinators (especially those coordinating subjects with large cohorts and numerous classes/tutors) go home early.